TFletcher97/mMagic/README.md

 Soul Crystals can currently be charged by using them on a Mana Crucible that is sitting on a Magma block.
 Soul crystal shards can either be smelted from Soul Sand, or mined from Mana Crystal formations in the overworld.

+## License
+In addition to the CC Licence included in root, please feel free to use/edit/distrubute this mod and its source as you see fit.
+I only ask that it be mentioned somewhere where the code base originated from.
+If you are feeling extrodinarily generous, send me an email at tpfletcher97@gmail.com letting me know of your usage.
+I only ask so that I can be aware of the reach this code has achieved, as a personal interest not a legal one.